-For eligible broadband project areas that are mapped to the location level, utility poles eligible for reimbursement in the BPRP must be located within the hexbins that reflect unserved locations for the project.
-Hexbins from the H3 hexagonal hierarchical geospatial indexing system (https://h3geo.org/) will be used to aggregate unserved locations for the purposes of this definition.
+For eligible broadband project areas that are mapped to the location level, utility poles eligible for reimbursement in the program must be located within the boundaries of H3 cells that reflect unserved locations for the project.
+H3 cells from the H3 hexagonal hierarchical geospatial indexing system (https://h3geo.org/) will be used to aggregate unserved locations for the purposes of this definition.